muxi1998/GAI-android/CONTRIBUTING.md

-# Contributing to breeze-app
+# Contributing to BreezeApp

-First off, thank you for considering contributing to breeze-app!
+First off, thank you for considering contributing to BreezeApp!
 It's people like you that make this project better.

 ## Branch Descriptions